KodyPay/kody-clientsdk-python/README.md

 This simple call is a fast, read only method, that returns a list of all terminals assigned to the store, and their online status.

+The terminals request requires the following parameters:
+- `store_id` - the ID of your assigned store

+The request authenticates with the server using the `x-api-key` metadata field, you must use your assigned API key.
 ````python
  with grpc.secure_channel(target=config.address,
                              credentials=grpc.ssl_channel_credentials()) as channel: